ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter Two: Code

 ### Cooperation
-ESC will make every reasonable attempt to ensure that the atmosphere is as welcoming and enjoyable as possible.
+ESC will make every reasonable attempt to ensure that the atmosphere is as welcoming and enjoyable as possible for our people.
 However, a handful of particularly unpleasant individuals in the SLMC take advantage of the anonymity and paucity of consequences for their actions to abuse others.
-The ability to respond to this behavior is limited.
+Our ability to respond to this behavior is limited.
 Existing in this community unfortunately comess with the necessity of taking the bullshit in stride and not allowing oneself to take things personally.
 Even so, there are some things that even we won't condone, and they've come to be known as "Big Four" offenses.
 They are:

 - Distribution of identifying non-public real-life information about others without their consent or knowledge (known as doxxing)
 - GPU crashing or any other griefing that is able or designed to permanently damage a user's real PC hardware